An emulator for the ionizing photon mean free path in ultra-high resolution simulations: the implications of mean free path measurements for the reionization history: Numerical frameworks and Results

 We first consider three global ionization histories shown in Figure~\ref{fig:gamma-reionization}: (1) early-early reionization, where reionization begins at $z \approx 12$ and completes by $z \approx 8$; (2) early-late reionization, beginning at $z \approx 12$ but completing as late as $z \approx 6$; and (3) late-late reionization, where both onset and completion are delayed to lower redshifts.
-For each scenario, we define the reionization redshift probability distribution as $P(z_{\rm re}) = -dQ/dz$, where $Q(z)$ is the volume-averaged ionization fraction.
+For each scenario, we compute $P(z_{\rm re})$ from the global ionizing history using Eq.~\eqref{eq:Pzre}.
 We propagate the $\Gamma_{-12}$ measurement errors through the emulator to obtain uncertainty bands on the MFP predictions.

 Figure~\ref{fig:gamma-reionization} compares the three reionization scenarios against observations from $z = 4.5$ to $6$.
-When using measured $\Gamma_{-12}$ values and uncertainties as input, the shaded uncertainty bands from $\Gamma_{-12}$ measurement errors overlap the observational data points for the two late reionization models (early-late reionization model in orange dashed line and shaded region, and late-late model in green dashed line and shaded region) within the $1\sigma$ range and tends to prefer a later reionization history.
+When using measured $\Gamma_{-12}$ values and uncertainties as input, the shaded uncertainty bands from $\Gamma_{-12}$ measurement errors overlap the observational data points for the two late reionization models (early-late reionization model in yellow dashed line and shaded region, and late-late model in green dashed line and shaded region) within the $1\sigma$ range and tends to prefer a later reionization history.
 The early-early reionization model (dotted blue line and blue region) fails to reproduce the observed mean free path evolution, consistently overpredicting it by factors of 2-3 and placing it outside the observational uncertainties.

 One concern is that our emulator is trained on models that do not include evolution in $\Gamma_{-12}$, as the simulations assume constant $\Gamma_{-12}$.
 Fortunately, the evolution of $\Gamma_{-12}$ is a secondary effect on the MFP as the photoheating of optically thin gas does not depend on the amplitude of the ionizing background, and the current ionization state is most sensitive to the current value of $\Gamma_{-12}$.
 We note that systematic uncertainties from $\Gamma_{-12}$ evolution (discussed in Appendix~\ref{sec:evolving_gamma}, which bounds the effect) could reduce the tension with the early-early scenario somewhat, though it would still remain disfavored at $2\sigma$.